statamic/docs/content/collections/docs/static-caching.md

 Query strings will be omitted from exclusion rules automatically, regardless of whether wildcards are used.
 For example, choosing to ignore `/blog` will also ignore `/blog?page=2`, etc.

 :::tip
-Rather than excluding entire pages, you may consider using the [nocache tag](/tags/nocache) to keep parts of your page dynamic, like listings or randomized areas.
+Rather than excluding entire pages, you may consider using the [nocache tag](/tags/nocache) to keep parts of your page dynamic, like forms, listings, or randomized areas.
 :::

 :::tip Another tip
 CSRF tokens will automatically be excluded from the cache.
-You don't even need to use a `nocache` tag for that.
+You don't even need to use a `nocache` tag for that. ([With some exceptions](#csrf-tokens))
 :::

 ## Invalidation